salmanfaraj06/salmanfaraj06/README.md

 👋 Hi, I’m Salman Faraj (@salmanfaraj06)

-👀 I’m a frontend developer with a keen interest in UI/UX design and Java programming.
+👀 I’m interested in frontend development, UI/UX design and Java programming.
 I'm proficient in Python, Java, and ReactJS.

 🌱 I’m currently enhancing my skills in backend development with Node.js and advanced React concepts.
 I'm on a journey to master the MERN stack.